mikerabs/DataPipeline/README.md

 # DataPipeline
-a Real-Time Data Pipeline made with Apache Airflow, Kafka, Spark, and Cassandra
+a Real-Time Data Pipeline made with Apache Airflow, Kafka, Spark, and Cassandra.

+based on the pipeline detailed here: https://medium.com/@jushijun/building-a-real-time-data-pipeline-with-apache-airflow-kafka-spark-and-cassandra-be4ee5be8843
 ## To start docker and build all containers:

 docker compose up -d --build